derekeder/derekeder.com/_posts/blog/2024-08-28-ev-road-trippin.md

 <p><img class='img-responsive' src='/images/blog/road-trippin/ev-6-hud.jpg' alt='Our EV6 charged up and ready to go on our next adventure!'></p>
 <p class="text-center"><em>Our EV6 charged up and ready to go on our next adventure!</em></p>

+Special thanks to Aya O'Connor, Viktor Köves and Vien Nguyen for their help in editing this post!